Glossary

 Unearned Revenue vs. Earned Revenue

-The distinction between unearned and earned revenue is crucial in accounting:
+The distinction between them is crucial in accounting:

 • Unearned Revenue: Payments received before the delivery of goods or services.
 Recorded as a liability on the balance sheet.